Home > Companies > Glean

 AI-Powered Enterprise Assistants

-A third category includes comprehensive knowledge management platforms like Notion, Confluence, and Microsoft Viva Topics.
-These solutions combine document management, collaboration tools, and search capabilities.
+A third category includes comprehensive knowledge management platforms like Notion, Confluence, and Microsoft Viva Topics, which combine document management, collaboration tools, and search but often struggle to synthesize information across disparate enterprise systems.

 TAM Expansion